pubnub/pubnub-mcp-server/resources/sdk_docs/swift_objects.md

 # App Context API for Swift Native SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
-Real-time events are triggered when object data is set or removed.
+App Context (formerly Objects v2) provides serverless storage for user, channel, and membership metadata, plus real-time change events.
+To upgrade from Objects v1, see the migration guide.

 ##### UUID and User ID
-`PubNubUUIDMetadataBase` is deprecated; it remains a typealias for `PubNubUserMetadataBase`.
+`PubNubUUIDMetadataBase` is deprecated and is a typealias for `PubNubUserMetadataBase`.

 ## User

 ### Get metadata for all users

-Returns a paginated list of user metadata objects, optionally including custom data.
+Returns a paginated list of user metadata objects, optionally including the custom data object.

 #### Method(s)
 ```